George Hood – Chair

-Victor Tesan – Vice Chair
+Victor Tesan – Chair

-Victor, President of Sprott Shaw College, is a strategic and operational leader with over 28 years of experience in the education sector who has held the position of President for some of the largest regulated career college providers in the country.
+Victor is a strategic and operational leader with over 28 years of experience in the education sector who has held the position of President for some of the largest regulated career college providers in the country.
 In addition, he has held leadership and executive roles in numerous other sector groups and community associations such as the National Association of Career Colleges, the British Columbia Career College Association, and the Burnaby District Youth Soccer Association.
 Mr. Tesan remains both a coach and community volunteer to this day.

 A graduate of both the public and private educational system in British Columbia, Mr. Tesan has a proven history of building successful and sustainable organizations where culture, values, and community engagement are at the forefront.